tambkto/task_11/README.md

-# Application Deployment on Bean Stalk via Terraform
+# Application Deployment on Bean Stalk via Code PipeLine

 This repository uses **Terraform** to provision AWS infrastructure and deploy an **Node Js** using **Elastic Bean Stalk** via **Code PipeLine**